What does the UK GDPR say?

 What about unstructured paper records?

-The GDPR does not cover information which is not, or is not intended to be, part of a ‘filing system’.
+The UK GDPR does not cover information which is not, or is not intended to be, part of a ‘filing system’.
 However, under the Data Protection Act 2018 (DPA 2018) unstructured manual information processed only by public authorities constitutes personal data.
 This includes paper records that are not held as part of a filing system.
-While such information is personal data under the DPA 2018, it is exempted from most of the principles and obligations in the GDPR and is aimed at ensuring that it is appropriately protected for requests under the Freedom of Information Act 2000.
+While such information is personal data under the DPA 2018, it is exempted from most of the principles and obligations in the UK GDPR and is aimed at ensuring that it is appropriately protected for requests under the Freedom of Information Act 2000.

 We intend to publish further guidance on the provisions of the DPA 2018 in due course.